Etti95/securitize-data-quality/README.md

 ## Why this shape of prototype

 The role owns data quality and audit traceability across a regulated financial platform.
-What makes that job hard isn't writing checks — it's:
+What makes that job challenging is:

 1. Knowing which checks are load-bearing for audit (SEC transfer agent obligations, Reg D 506(c) accreditation, fund admin NAV strike, ATS reporting).
-2. Making findings *actionable* — severity, owner, remediation — rather than dumping a failures table on Slack.
+2. Making findings *actionable* — severity, owner, remediation.
+Rather than dumping a failures table on Slack.
-3. Keeping the system auditable itself — every finding traces to a rule, every rule traces to a source.
+3. Keeping the system auditable itself: every finding traces to a rule, every rule traces to a source.

 This prototype encodes all three.